connorkauf/simulicore/README.md

 # Build and Install

-To build and install the suite, follow these simple steps.
+To build and install the suite, see the guide below.

 ## Prerequisites